SoucupB/EEApi/README.md

 ## Philosophy

+This engine is still in its infancy and will probably be that way for awhile and the design might not be very consistent everywhere.

+The main language is C style C++.
+I used C++ for it for the only reason that I needed the STL containers in order to implement and test the ideas fast.

-This project aims to do for **Empire Earth** what BWAPI did for StarCraft: provide a clean, documented, and extensible interface between the game engine and external programs.
+This project aims to do for **Empire Earth** what BWAPI did for StarCraft that will interface between the game engine and external programs.

 Instead of reverse-engineering game memory for every new project, developers can build against an API focused on gameplay concepts rather than implementation details.